 Yes, rim brakes crushed the Everesting record and the newest WorldTour classic.
 Both conditions arguably called for the alleged greater stopping power of separated rotor discs.

 Everesting is seen as a climbing contest.
 While that’s true, the elite racers who are undertaking record attempts have generally chosen short, steep hills on which to make their attempts.
 Hills that are two kilometers long or less and featuring a fairly straight roadway and grades of 10% or more.
 It is correct that on grades that steep, weight matters while going up.
-But it is also correct that descending steep hills and stopping fast and hard calls for good braking.
+But it is also correct that descending steep hills and stopping fast and hard–the Everester is typically executing a U-turn, typically around a cone on a two-lane road–calls for good braking.

 Ronan McLaughlin, the guy who shattered Alberto Contador’s Everesting record, who himself beat WorldTour rider Lachlan Morton’s record, is a pretty good racer.
 And a bit of a specialist at hill climbing events.
 That written, he’s not a WorldTour racer.
 He’s currently an amateur racer who is also working a full-time job.

 According to Strava, McLaughlin’s fastest descent of the half-mile grade he used was 34 seconds.
-That means he basically went from walking pace at the top to average 52.94mph on the descent, before heading back up.
+That means he basically went from walking pace at the top to average 52.94mph on the descent, before slamming on the brakes, making a tight turn around a cone and then heading back up.
 According to Strava, his max speed was 53.7mph.
 Those speeds are pretty high; he hit them on light carbon-fiber Shimano Dura-Ace C35 wheels, not noted for their braking prowess, with a direct-mount Tri-Rig Omega X brake in front (for aerodynamics) and a Campagnolo direct-mount brake (his standard equipment) in back.
 (To be fair, there is now some debate about whether or not rotating weight matters, though overall weight is lower with rim brakes, too.)